flagship-io/flagship-ios/README.md

 Once the state is <b>Ready</b>, you have access to your modifications value <b>anywhere</b> in your project
 </aside>

+### Flagship Mode

+**DECISION API Mode**

+When the SDK is running in **DECISION_API MODE**, the allocation and its targeting validation will take place on server side.
+Therefore each call to the method `synchronizeModifications` to refresh the modifications will lead to an http request.

+**BUCKETING Mode**

+When the SDK is running in **BUCKETING MODE**, the SDK will download all the campaigns configurations at once in a single bucket file and will make the allocation and its targeting validation on client-side.
+This bucket file will be stored in cache and will only be downloaded again **if there are some modifications made on the Flagship interface**.

 # Campaign integration

 ## Updating the user Context

-The context is a Dictionary which define the current user of your app.
+The context is a Dictionary which defines the current user of your app.
 This Dictionary is sent and **used by the Flagship decision API as targeting for campaign allocation**.
 For example, you could pass a VIP status in the context and then the decision API would enable or disable a specific feature flag.

 <div class="video-tuto"><img style="max-width:95%;" src="images/isVip.png"></div>

-### `FlagShip.sharedInstance.context("isVip", true)`
+### `Flagship.sharedInstance.updateContext("isVip", true)`

 <aside class="notice">